bhavyaEE/RISCV-CPU/README_Bhavya.md

 ![image](https://user-images.githubusercontent.com/107200668/208191516-ab497ece-12b7-4198-aafa-28ab89f7dd3e.png)
 ![image](https://user-images.githubusercontent.com/107200668/208193443-18f6ed7e-e072-468f-9925-7ff01eb8163f.png)

-Again to match the pipelined diagram, the AND/OR logic to feed into PCSrcE was added along with BranchSel and JumpSel signals.
+3. Again to match the pipelined diagram, the AND/OR logic to feed into PCSrcE was added along with BranchSel and JumpSel signals; this also meant EQ was no longer governing PCsrc inside the Control Unit enabling that module to be tidied up.

 ![image](https://user-images.githubusercontent.com/107200668/208192009-2afd334d-5ca5-4099-9779-1aeaf3ffefcc.png)
 ![image](https://user-images.githubusercontent.com/107200668/208193466-b5e27d97-6a81-436b-925e-f45822d795a4.png)